PhilippKammann/Komga-Scripts/README.md

 * ### emailNotification.py (requires ````.env````)
     With this script you can send an email notification to all your users, using their E-Mail address.
-    You need to configure a SMTP server in the script before you can use it.
+    You need to configure an SMTP server in the script before you can use it.
     It will notify abut all new books in the notification interval.
     Use a cronjob to run this script regularly.
     ```bash
         python emailNotification.py
+    ```
+* ### anilist_collection.py (requires ````.env````)
+    Create a collection in Komga based on your Anilist manga list.
+Split into reading, planned and completed collections.
+You need to specify your Anilist username(s) and Komga library ids in the script before you can use it.
+    ```bash
+        python updateSortTitle.py
     ```

 ## Environment Variables
 The following environment variables are required for some scripts to work.